-Once you have your dough and pan ready, let’s start cooking ‘dolki’, English crumpets or Russian blini, to give but a few names they can be found under in other cuisines.
-To fry them evenly from both sides, make sure your cooker plate provides a steady heat that spreads all around the pan.
-For my old gas cooker, I need a removable metal plate that can be fitted easily on whatever gas ring I want to use (see picture on the right).
+- To fry these little pancakes evenly on both sides, make sure your cooker plate provides a steady heat that spreads all around the pan.
+For my old gas cooker, I need a removable metal plate that can be fitted easily on whatever gas ring I want to use.

-Take the cooked ‘dolki’ out with a wooden spatula, or simply tilt the pan and slide them into a bowl.
+- Take the cooked pancakes out with a wooden spatula, or simply tilt the pan and slide them into a bowl.
 Cover to keep warm.
-Repeat the above procedure and cook ‘dolki’ in batches until you have used all the dough.
+Repeat the above procedure until you have used all the dough.

 - Spread a teaspoon of jam in between two pancakes.
 Place them one atop another on a serving plate.
 Top up with the yoghurt and some more jam.
 Dust with the cinnamon and garnish with a few almonds and pieces of orange.